Tarek El Moussa

-Tarek Gustave El Moussa (born August 21, 1981) is an American real estate investor and TV personality.
-He is best known for co-hosting HGTV's Flip or Flop alongside his then-wife Christina Haack.
+Tarek Gustave El Moussa (born August 21, 1981) is an American real estate investor and TV personality widely known for co-hosting HGTV's Flip or Flop alongside his then-wife Christina Haack.
 The pair found success flipping houses as an alternative to their previous business of selling real estate, which took a hit during the 2008 financial crisis.

 Early life

 Tarek Gustave El Moussa was born on August 21, 1981, to a Lebanese father, whose family migrated to Egypt, and a Belgian mother, in Long Beach, California.
 In 2000, he graduated from Sunny Hills High School in Fullerton, California.
 He has an older sister.

 Career

 El Moussa got his real estate license in 2002, at the age of 21.
 He had a lucrative career selling real estate until the 2008 financial crisis, when the business he shared with his then-wife, Christina Haack, began to struggle.
 At that time, the couple had no choice but to give up their $6,000/month home to move to a $700/month apartment.
 The pair then ventured into a new real estate strategy - flipping houses.
 During their first flip, El Moussa submitted an audition tape to HGTV that followed the pair's process of flipping a house.
 The network picked up the show, which has seen a popular 10-season run, with season 10 premiering on HGTV in December 2021.

 Despite the couple's divorce, they continued working together on Flip or Flop, with Tarek saying to People, "From the beginning, HGTV has shown Christina and me tremendous support and we are excited to go out there and flip many more houses for Flip or Flop."

 In 2020, El Moussa launched a second HGTV show, Flipping 101 with Tarek El Moussa, in which he serves as a mentor to novice house-flippers.
 On December 2, 2022, he and his second wife Heather Rae shared a first look at their 2023 show The Flipping El Moussas, which premiered on March 2, 2023.